winniec9153/sep10-freedom-project/blog/entry02.md

 #### Skills:
 ---
 My skill had progress from the last time I wrote my blog.
 Now I have a better understanding on _CSS_ as I now know the basic of _CSS_ and _HTML_, knowing how to style my HTML code.
+I also improved my researching skills,